Fred Hoyle

-Sir Fred Hoyle (24 June 1915 – 20 August 2001) was an English astronomer who formulated the theory of stellar nucleosynthesis and was one of the authors of the influential B^{2}FH paper.
+Sir Fred Hoyle (24 June 1915 – 20 August 2001) was an English astronomer.
+With Margaret and Geoffrey Burbidge and William Alfred Fowler, he formulated the theory of stellar nucleosynthesis in the influential B^{2}FH paper.

-He held controversial views on some scientific matters — in particular, in his rejection of the "Big Bang" theory (a term he allegedly jokingly coined on BBC Radio but later denied doing so in derision) in favour of a "steady-state model", and his promotion of panspermia as the origin of life on Earth.
+He held controversial views on some scientific matters – in particular, in his rejection of the "Big Bang" theory (a term he jokingly coined on BBC Radio, though he later denied doing so in derision) in favour of a "steady-state model", and his promotion of panspermia as the origin of life on Earth.

 He spent most of his working life at St John's College, Cambridge, and served as the founding director of the Institute of Theoretical Astronomy at Cambridge.

-Hoyle also wrote science fiction novels, short stories, and radio plays, co-created television serials, and co-authored twelve books with his son, Geoffrey Hoyle.
+Hoyle also wrote science fiction novels, short stories, and radio plays, co-created television serials, and, with his son, Geoffrey Hoyle, co-authored twelve books.

 Biography

 Early life

 Hoyle was born near Bingley in Gilstead, West Riding of Yorkshire, England.
 His father Ben Hoyle was a violinist and worked in the wool trade in Bradford, and served as a machine gunner in the First World War.
 His mother, Mabel Pickard, had studied music at the Royal College of Music in London and later worked as a cinema pianist.
 Hoyle was educated at Bingley Grammar School and read mathematics at Emmanuel College, Cambridge.
 As a youth, he sang in the choir at the local Anglican church.

 In 1936, Hoyle shared the Mayhew Prize with George Stanley Rushbrooke.